soffes/blog/published/2019-02-03-static-blog/static-blog.markdown

   - development
   - ruby
   - markdown
-thanks:
-  - "Thanks to [Rafa](http://twitter.com/rafahari) for talking up Netlify and motivating this project!"
-  - "Thanks to [Bryn](https://twitter.com/superbryntendo) for encouragement along the way."
+thanks: "Thanks to [Rafa](http://twitter.com/rafahari) for talking up Netlify and motivating this project!
+Thanks to [Bryn](https://twitter.com/superbryntendo) for encouragement along the way."
 ---

 # Static Blog